Mississippi WILD HOG Hunting

 Details about our hog hunts

-Hunters are requested to have supper before arriving at the Ranch.
+Hunters are requested to have a late lunch or early supper before arriving at the Ranch.
 Water and snacks will be available, but no meals will be served for one-night-only hunters.
 Upon each hunter's arrival, after balance payment, we will discuss the Safety Guidelines and sign Safety and Liability forms.

 Hunters will be schooled in the operation of our rifles with night vision equipment.
 Hunters will demonstrate understanding and proper weapon handling at the range, located on-site.

 If you bring your own rifle with night vision, you may hunt alone on our stands.
-Hunters who use our rifles w/ night vision must be accompanied by a full-time guide.
+Hunters who use our rifles w/ night vision may be accompanied by a full-time guide until you can operate the gun and scope on your own.

 After the game is harvested, the hunter & guide will load up the hogs and return to the Lodge.
-Hunters are welcome to clean their own game; Guides will clean game for a fee (paid directly to the guide).
+Hunters are welcome to clean their own game; or our guides will clean game.

 NOTE: Since wild hogs are migratory, it is possible hog presence may not be detected on a given night.
 Hunters are welcome to shoot coyotes during any hunt (in addition to hogs).
 Hunters may also take beavers or other non-regulated game.
 Of course, no turkey or deer out of season, no owls, no hawks, no buzzards, no fox, nor raccoons are allowed.